 - Using the same style of icons throughout your report, like flat icons, line art icons, or illustrated icons

 Download your marketing plan as a PDF

-You can download your marketing plan in high quality PDF or interactive PDF format with Venngage.
+You can download your marketing plan in high-quality PDF digital flipbook or interactive PDF format with Venngage.

 Include a table of contents to make it easy to find specific information